 Soil physics and hydrology

-Before joining UQ, Dr Wang worked at CSIRO and universities in the US.
-Dr Yusong Wang obtained BSc degree in Environmental Chemistry from Nanjing University and completed his PhD at University of California, Riverside.
+Before joining UQ, Yusong worked at CSIRO and universities in the US.
+He obtained BSc degree in Environmental Chemistry from Nanjing University and completed his PhD at University of California, Riverside.